 Survivors of Suicide Loss Support Groups

-We provide outreach, support, and information for those who have lost a loved one to suicide in your choice of two ways- Open Support group sessions offer you comfort, strength, and hope in the company of fellow survivors and trained peer facilitators.
+We provide outreach, support, and information for those who have lost a loved one to suicide in your choice of two ways.
+First, we offer open support group sessions to offer you comfort, strength, and hope in the company of fellow survivors and trained peer facilitators.
 Open group usually meets 7 to 9 pm on the first and third Mondays of the month.
-Individual support sessions are also available, by appointment.
+Lastly, we offer individual support sessions which are available by appointment.
 They provide space for a person or a family to share their loss, learn about surviving the suicide loss of a loved one, and discover more about local and national resources.
-To to register, schedule an appointment, or learn more, call 1.248.451.2613.
+To register, schedule an appointment, or learn more, call 1.248.451.2613.

 Survivors of Homicide Victims Support Group